 As an extensive hybridizer of African violets, Belinda sells on eBay to share her hybrids with others.
 If you aren’t familiar with the Cajun’s hybrids, you are missing out, as they boast exceptional symmetry and equally spectacular blooms.
 Belinda is very generous with her orders and they are always packed very well.

-As a violet seller myself (Click here to learn more), these are the people I trust and buy from.
+As a violet seller myself these are the people I trust and buy from.
 That’s not to say there aren’t other great sellers on ebay.
-If you don’t want to buy on eBay, you could also purchase from LyndonLyon.com or VioletBarn.com.
+And below is my shamless plug for my own ebay store:

 If you have any questions, feel free to contact me at [email protected] To get a weekly email featuring each week’s sale plants, CLICK HERE to be on Bliss Street Violetry’s Email List.